KAIZN-io/Voy/README.md

 ## Getting started on Mac
 1. Create a working virtualenv with `make venv`
-2. Create some required structure with `make extra_folders`
+2. Create some required structure with `make deployment`
 3. Temporary: Install a pdf converter with `brew cask install wkhtmltopdf`
 4. Install node modules with `npm install`
 5. Bundle assets with `npm run build`